 An intuitive explanation could be that women and men are subject to the same demands and qualifications as they begin their careers.
 The gender pay gap that then emerges could be due to women choosing to pause their careers to raise a family and the consequent decision to devote less time to their careers.
 However, there may be other obstacles for women seeking to advance their career: the reluctance to be in the limelight and assume greater responsibility – both prerequisites for a managerial position.

 An international comparison shows the following gender pay gaps:

 The employment world continues to evolve and is developing into a project-based economy.
-The percentage of project-related work in the total value added was already approximately 40 % in Germany for 2019.
-Forecasts predict the global demand for project managers to grow by 33 % before 2027.
+The percentage of project-related work in the total value added was already approximately 40% in Germany for 2019.
+Forecasts predict the global demand for project managers to grow by 33% before 2027.
 The key to gaining a competitive advantage in this brave new world of work is having highly efficient, motivated employees.
 This is a prerequisite for successful projects.
 Having qualified women in project management will therefore become increasingly important.
-They have already proven their worth, and are therefore no longer an optional nice-to-have but rather a valuable contributor to the company’s bottom line.
-There’s a good business case for including more women in project management.
+They have already proven their worth and are therefore no longer an optional nice-to-have but rather a valuable contributor to the company’s bottom line.
+There is a good business case for including more women in project management.

-You may also find this article interesting: Resource Planning in Project Management – benefits, challenges, and the secret of successful rapid implementation
+You may also find this article interesting: Project Resource Management – Basics and Methods for Beginners

-You can also help further increase the percentage of women in project management.
+You, too, can help further increase the percentage of women in project management.
 And now, a few striking examples to illustrate some best practices:

 - Raising awareness of the scope of activities handled by women project managers and women in project management

-The scope of activities and valuable contributions made by women, in particular, should be clearly communicated.
-Many women, and especially younger, are still awaiting more comprehensive answers to these questions:
+There should be clear communication of the scope of activities and valuable contributions made by women, in particular.
+Many women, and especially younger ones, are still awaiting more comprehensive answers to these questions: